Alan Morton

-Alan Lauder Morton (24 April 1893 – 12 December 1971) was a Scottish footballer who played as a outside left for Queen's Park, Rangers and Scotland.
+Alan Lauder Morton (24 April 1893 – 12 December 1971) was a Scottish footballer who played as an outside left for Queen's Park, Rangers and Scotland.

 Playing career

 Club

 Morton was born in the Jordanhill district of Glasgow.
 He grew up in Airdrie, where his family relocated due to his father's work.
 After leaving Airdrie Academy he had an unsuccessful trial with Airdrieonians.
 Consequently, he entered studies to become a mining engineer while playing with Queen's Park, the famous amateur club.
 Once fully qualified in 1920 he turned professional, becoming Bill Struth's first signing as manager of Rangers, but only on the proviso that he could maintain his position as a mining engineer.

 Morton only measured 5 ft 4 inches in height but his talent lay in his physical balance, speed and thought.
 Rangers enjoyed a sustained period of success, winning the Scottish league championship in 1921, 1923, 1924, 1925, 1927, 1928, 1929, 1930 and 1931.
 Highlights included the 1928 Scottish Cup Final win against Celtic, which ended a 25‑year wait to win the Scottish Cup.

 He made his debut for Rangers against Airdrieonians on 17 August 1920, and played his last game against the same opposition on 7 January 1933 (in which he scored).
 "The Wee Blue Devil", as he was nicknamed, played 470 times for the Gers and scored 109 goals.